bgd-labs/aave-proposals/src/AaveV3Listings_20230710/LIST-RETH-OPTIMISM-V3.md

 # Disclaimer

-Llama is a service provider to the Aave DAO and does not receive anything outside of this aggreement for the publication of this proposal.
+Llama is a service provider to the Aave DAO and does not receive anything outside of this agreement for the publication of this proposal.

 # Copyright